rdlarosa2/api-usuarios/README.md

 [2.b] Make that the current folder be the folder just created.
 In my case, I will execute the command: <b>cd C:\wspace</b>

-[2.c] Clone the directory of the project in the current directory with the command: git clone https://github.com/rdlarosa2/api-usuarios.git
+[2.c] Clone the directory of the project in the current directory with the command: <br>
+<b>git clone https://github.com/rdlarosa2/api-usuarios.git </b>